MuradKhalil/ing_it_class_visit/README.md

 $ kedro jupyter lab
 ```

+### Goal of the workshop:
+1. Train a machine learning model that predicts whether passengers of the spaceship titanic reach their destination
+2. Structure your code with Kedro pipelines
+3. Visualize your pipelines

 ### Tasks to be done during the workshop
 1. register the input csv files (data/01_raw) in the **conf/base/catalog.yml** file